Can Travel Insurance Cover Pre-Existing Conditions?

 • Symptoms you experienced, even without seeing a provider

-However, things like routine checkups, scheduled treatments, prescription refills, or planned procedures related to an existing condition are generally not covered.
+However, things like routine checkups, scheduled treatments, prescription refills, or planned procedures related to an existing condition while on your trip are generally not covered.
 These aren't considered "unexpected" by insurers, and most travel plans exclude them for that reason.

 This distinction is important, not to limit your options, but to help you choose the right kind of coverage.
 Once you understand the type of care these policies are built for, you can select one that realistically fits your health and travel plans.